Abdul-WriteCodes/ACHIEVIT/README.md

-# 🎓 ACHIEVIT
+# ACHIEVIT
 **An LLM-Powered Academic Companion for Goal Achievement**

 ---

-**ACHIEVIT** is an intelligent, LLM-powered companion designed to help **students and researchers achieve academic goals**—such as studying for exams, completing assignments, or writing dissertations—under real-world constraints like limited time, skill level, and deadlines.
+**ACHIEVIT** is a Large Language Model-powered adaptive intelligent system designed to help **students and researchers achieve academic goals** to structure, track, adapt and achieve their goals— such as studying for exams, completing assignments, or writing dissertations—under real-world constraints like limited time, skill level, and deadlines.

-Unlike generic productivity tools, ACHIEVIT combines **heuristic planning logic** with **large language model (LLM) reasoning** to deliver **adaptive, context-aware guidance** that evolves as the user makes progress.
+Unlike generic productivity tools, ACHIEVIT is a stateful adaptive system that combines **heuristic logic** with **large language model (LLM) reasoning** to deliver **adaptive, context-aware guidance** that evolves as the user makes progress on their goals.
+Basically, it support students and researchers in setting their super-importnat goals, break them into achievable milestones and ensure that they achieve it

 ---